getfem/getfem/doc/sphinx/source/userdoc/bfem.rst

 mesh and will react when modifications will be done on it.

-It is possible to specify element by element the finite element method, so that element of mixed types can be treated, even if the dimensions are different.
+It is possible to specify element by element the finite element method, so that
+|mf|'s of mixed types can be treated, even if they contain elements with different
+dimensions.
 For usual elements, the connection between two elements is done when the two elements are compatibles (same degrees of freedom on the common face).
 A numeration of the degrees of freedom is automatically done with a Cuthill Mc Kee like algorithm.
 You have to keep in mind that there is absolutely no connection between the numeration of vertices of the mesh and the numeration of the degrees of freedom.
-Every
-|gf_mf| object has its own numeration.
+Every |gf_mf| object has its own numeration.

 There are three levels in the |gf_mf| object: